damncabbage/hisaishi/HOWTO.md

 ## Announcements

-We're still working on this, but it will pretty much work the same way as the queue for songs does.
-It'll just display messages instead of play songs.
-As you'd expect.
+This works pretty much the same way as the Queue does, but with a couple of exceptions.

+Announcements works by scanning a list of announcements and making any that have the status Pending display, one by one.
+You can add them using the **Add Announcement** button.

+To retrigger an announcement that has been played, or doesn't have Pending status, just tap it.

 ## When you're done